THE FOLLOWING MAY NOT BE REPRODUCED

 Another Container Type An alternative to ice cream containers is the plastic tobacco can.
 It seals well without wrap.
 Consider using them for long-term storage if the large paint cans or pails have a litre or less left.
 These are generally liquid and air tight, and have screw tops, so they make good storage containers for paint.
 Before pouring in the paint, coat the threads of the tops with petroleum jelly or silicone lubricant so that the paint won't lock those tops on.
 (If a top later becomes seized, use a rubber strap-wrench to remove.)

 Write on the can or affix a label to identify the paint type and number.
 Then, add a date so you'll know at a later time when that paint was last used.
 Additionally, you might apply a dash of paint to the outside of the contaner for fast identification of colour and finish.

-Storage Place left-over paint in a cool, but unfrozen location to be held for required future touch-ups or a full re-paint.
-Keep a record of what paint was used with brand name and stock numbers, along with the date you painted each part of the shop.
-Write this on the cans but also keep a paper or computer log.
+Storage Place left-over paint in a cool, but non-frozen location where it will be held for required future touch-ups or a full re-painting.
+Keep a record of what paint was used showing its brand name and stock number, along with the date you painted each part of the shop.
+Write this on the cans, but also keep a paper or computer log.
 An alternative is to remove the paper label from the paint can and write the above information on the back.
-Then file it with the other associated paperwork.
-Label each plain can as to what is still inside.
+Then file it with any associated paperwork.
+Label each now-plain can as to what remains inside.
 Saving all this information will be useful whenever it comes time to renew these same surfaces and/or to order new paint.

 Regarding the computer log, as is described in